flouthoc/dbtree/README.md

 ## dbtree_store

-It stores the entry 'key' with the value (pointed by) 'value' in the 'tree'
+It stores the entry 'key' with the value (pointed by) 'value' of 'size' bytes in the 'tree'.
+Set 'size' to 0 if 'value' is a constant, such as "abc" or 1234, so no additional memory will be allocated.

     void *dbtree_store(dbtree *tree, const char *key, void *value);

     Example:
-    dbtree_store(MyDatabase, "Name", "John Smith");
+    dbtree_store(MyDatabase, "Name", "John Smith", 0);

 Returns a pointer pointing to 'value' if successful, otherwise NULL